fordjes/sdn-labs/mininet/01_netns.md

 ### TUESDAY - &#x2B50;REQUIRED&#x2B50;

 ### Lab Objective
-The objective of this lab is to...
+The objective of this lab is to explore how mininet uses namespaces, so that we might futher our understanding of the namespace concept.

 ### Procedure

+0. Take a moment and clean up your remote desktop.
+Close any terminals, Wireshark windows, or Firefox browser sessions you might have open.

 0. From your remote desktop, open a terminal session, and move to the student home directory.

   `student@beachhead:/$` `cd`

-0. Let's issue our first mininet command.

-  `student@beachhead:~$` `sudo mn`

-# mininet namespaces

-0. Enumerate the system without mininet running
+0. Enumerate the system without mininet running.
+First, display the current L2 configuration of the system.

+  `student@beachhead:~$` `ip link list`

+0. Now the L3 (IP) configuration of our current system with the *ip addr* command.

+  `student@beachhead:~$` `ip addr show`

+0. Finally, display the current state of routing.

-  `student@beachhead:~$` `ip link list` `student@beachhead:~$` `ip addr show` `student@beachhead:~$` `ip route show`
+  `student@beachhead:~$` `ip route show`

-0. Save files for future comparison
+0. Save the output we just examined for future comparison.
+Write the output of *ip link list* to a new file called, *mn-ip-link-init*.

   `student@beachhead:~$` `ip link list > /tmp/mn-ip-link-init`

+0. Write the output of *ip addr show* to a new file called, *mn-ip-addr-init*.

   `student@beachhead:~$` `ip addr show > /tmp/mn-ip-addr-init`

+0. Write the output of *ip route show* to a new file called, *mn-ip-route-init*.

   `student@beachhead:~$` `ip route show > /tmp/mn-ip-route-init`

-0. Start a basic mininet topology
+0. Start a basic mininet topology.

   `student@beachhead:~$` `sudo mn`

+0.

   `mininet>`

 0. In a new terminal, examine the changes to your root network namespace